IUSCA/ADASS_tutorial_pre/README.md

 4. Run `cd ADASS_tutorial_pre`
 5. Run `npm install && npm start`
 6. Open http://localhost:3000 in a browser and check the verification results.
-You should see three "Success" messages at the top and a list of software versions below.
+   * You should see three "Success" messages at the top and a list of software versions below.
 Please ensure that your installed Node.js is at least v8, and your installed MongoDB is at least v3.4.

-If your verification fails, send the output of the web page and the console log to [youngmd@iu.edu](mailto:youngmd@iu.edu?subject=ADASS%20Tutorial%202018) for assistance.
+   * If your verification fails, send the output of the web page and the console log to [youngmd@iu.edu](mailto:youngmd@iu.edu?subject=ADASS%20Tutorial%202018) for assistance.
 We will also be onsite for a period before the tutorial session begins to provide setup help.

+7. Return to the terminal window and terminate the running `npm start` process with `CTRL+c`
+8. Run `npm install express-generator -g`
+   * You may need to run this command as root/admin if you encounter an `EACESS` error

 We *highly recommend* that you install and become familiar with an IDE suited for web development, such as:

 *  [WebStorm](https://www.jetbrains.com/webstorm/)
 *  [Visual Studio Code](https://code.visualstudio.com/)

+Please check back here before the start of the conference as these instructions may receive updates.